-This is also one of the reason why a lot of women fail to reach their weight loss goals as well.
-They do long hours of cardio and feel that they can ‘treat‘ themselves to a nice meal afterwards which usually void all the calories burned in the session.
+This is also one of the reasons why a lot of women fail to reach their weight loss goals as well.
+They do long hours of cardio and feel that they can ‘treat‘ themselves to a nice meal afterward which usually void all the calories burned in the session.

 2. After a long session, you are tired and drained and just want to roll over in bed and sleep

-Weight training on the other hand boost your energy levels and mood throughout the entire day.
-Studies show that lifting heavy weights boost serotonin levels in the brain.
+Weight training on the other hand boosts your energy levels and mood throughout the entire day.
+Studies show that lifting heavy weights boosts serotonin levels in the brain.
 This is a feel-good hormone that is responsible for your mood.
 The higher the levels, the happier and more positive you’ll be.

 14. Your Heart Will Thank You For It

 The amount of women that die from cardiovascular disease each year is alarming.
 In fact, the Center For Disease Control And Prevention reports that heart disease is the #1 cause of death for women over 25.

 But what you may not know is that doing weight training actually helps to improve your heart health.
 Lifting weights increases your “good” (HDL) cholesterol and decreases your “bad” (LDL) cholesterol.
 It also lowers your blood pressure.

 15. You’ll Drop A Size Or Two Real Fast

 Most women are so caught up with the number on the scale.
 This is why they like to do tons of cardio in the first place.
 It’s like a never-ending cycle.
 They do cardio to burn a lot of calories on the machine in hopes that the number on the scale will go down.

 But did you know that you can drop a size or two without the number on the scale going down?